 EXAMPLE:

 I always have the aim of completing my tasks on time.
-In areas that are new to me, I tend to get anxious and bother a little too much about completing it.
+In areas that are new to me, I tend to get anxious and bother a little too much about completing them.
 This usually makes me work in my free time as well.
-Being a fast learner, I know that I can come over this anxiety as I gain experience.
+Being a fast learner, I know that I can overcome this anxiety as I gain experience.

 Q12.
-What are your co-workers’ reviews about you?
+What are your co-workers’ reviews of you?

 Q13.
 What is the difference between a team and a group?

-Ans .
+Ans.
 A group basically comprises members of various skills and interests.
-A team is more of people having similar skills and a common objective that they are focussed at achieving.
+A team is more of people having similar skills and a common objective that they are focused on achieving.

-Ans .
-Do not name any organization that is a competitor to the company where you are attending the interview.
-It is better not to mention the name of any organization.
+Ans.
+Do not name any organisation that is a competitor to the company where you are attending the interview.
+It is better not to mention the name of any organisation.
 Your answer should be more with regard to the job you are looking for.

 EXAMPLE:

-I think the best workplace or organization is one that provides equal opportunity for everyone to present and prove themselves and assigns roles and responsibilities as described that would justify the qualifications of the employee.
+I think the best workplace or organisation is one that provides equal opportunity for everyone to present and prove themselves, and assigns roles and responsibilities as described that would justify the qualifications of the employee.

 Q15.
 What is the most difficult task you have ever achieved?